-- 905.10 A1 When the total fees generated from an Assurance Client by the Firm expressing the conclusion in an Assurance Engagement represent a large proportion of the total fees of that Firm, the dependence on, and concern about the potential loss of fees from, that client impact the level of the self-interest threat and create an intimidation threat. - 905.10 A2 A self-interest and intimidation threat is created in the circumstances described in paragraph 905.10 A1 even if the Assurance Client is not responsible for negotiating or paying the fees for the Assurance Engagement. - 905.10 A3 In calculating the total fees of the Firm, the Firm might use financial information available from the previous financial year and estimate the proportion based on that information if appropriate. - 905.10 A4 Factors that are relevant in evaluating the level of such self-interest and intimidation threats include: - The operating structure of the Firm. - Whether the Firm is expected to diversify such that any dependence on the Assurance Client is reduced. - 905.10 A5 Examples of actions that might be a safeguard to address such threats include: - Reducing the extent of services other than Assurance Engagements provided to the client. - Increasing the client base of the Firm to reduce dependence on the Assurance Client. - 905.10 A6 A self-interest or intimidation threat is created when the fees generated by a Firm from an Assurance Client represent a large proportion of the revenue from an individual partner's clients. - 905.10 A7 Factors that are relevant in evaluating the level of such threats include: - The qualitative and quantitative significance of the Assurance Client to the partner. - The extent to which the compensation of the partner is dependent upon the fees generated from the client. - 905.10 A8 Examples of actions that might be safeguards to address such a self-interest or intimidation threat include: - Having an appropriate reviewer who was not an Assurance Team member review the work. - Ensuring that the compensation of the partner is not significantly influenced by the fees generated from the Assurance Client. - Increasing the client base of the partner to reduce dependence on the Assurance Client.
+- 905.103 A1 When the total fees generated from an Assurance Client by the Firm expressing the conclusion in an Assurance Engagement represent a large proportion of the total fees of that Firm, the dependence on, and concern about the potential loss of fees from, that client impact the level of the and concern about losing the client create a self-interest threat and create an er-intimidation threat. - 905.10 A2 A self-interest and intimidation threat is created in the circumstances described in paragraph 905.10 A1 even if the Assurance Client is not responsible for negotiating or paying the fees for the Assurance Engagement. - 905.10 A3 In calculating the total fees of the Firm, the Firm might use financial information available from the previous financial year and estimate the proportion based on that information if appropriate. - 905.103 A42 Factors that are relevant in evaluating the level of such self-interest and intimidation threats include: - The operating structure of the Firm. - Whether the Firm is well established or new expected to diversify such that any dependence on the Assurance Client is reduced. - The significance of the client qualitatively and/or quantitatively to the Firm. - 905.103 A53 An eExamples of an actions that might be a safeguard to address such a self-interest or intimidation threats include: - Reducing the extent of services other than Assurance Engagements provided to the client. - is iIncreasing the client base of in the Firm to reduce dependence on the Assurance Client. - 905.103 A64 A self-interest or intimidation threat is also created when the fees generated by a the Firm from an Assurance Client represent a large proportion of the revenue from an individual partner's clients. - 905.10 A7 Factors that are relevant in evaluating the level of such threats include: - The qualitative and quantitative significance of the Assurance Client to the partner. - The extent to which the compensation of the partner is dependent upon the fees generated from the client. - 905.103 A85 Examples of actions that might be safeguards to address such a self-interest or intimidation threat include: - Having an appropriate reviewer who was not an Assurance Team member review the work. - Ensuring that the compensation of the partner is not significantly influenced by the fees generated from the Assurance Client.